hoomanb1/fuse-examples/dynamic-jms-config-fragment/README.md

             fabric:mq-create --help

-Note-2: For more information on the broker topology you can refer to fabric8 documentation: http://fabric8.io/gitbook/brokerTopology.html
+Note-2: For more information on the broker topology you can refer to [fabric8 documentation](http://fabric8.io/gitbook/brokerTopology.html)

 Once the containers are created our fabric topology will like this: